danbev/learning-openssl/notes/issues.md

 ```
 These are the values used in the code:
 `flen` is the from length which is the length of our string to be encrypted.
-`emlen` is the length in octets of the tlen/rsasize, minus the separator 01?
+`emlen` (encrypted message) is the length in octets of the tlen/rsasize, minus the separator 01?
-`mdlen` is the length of the digest functions, md_size which for sha256 is 32.
+`mdlen` is the length of the hash/digest functions, md_size which for sha256 is 32.

-These are the values use din the spec:
+These are the values use in the spec:
 `KLen` is the byte length of the message to be encrypted.
 `nLen` is the byte length of n (the modulus of rsa which is tlen/rsasize above).
 `HLen` is the length of the output of the hash function `H`.